Frequently Asked Questions by Parents

 How do I decide if the online or in-person version of the class is better for me?

 Both versions of the class are well designed and contain the same content information.
 Both meet all 25 minimum standards required for Minnesota court-ordered education.
 It really comes down to availability and learning style.
-When deciding what would work best for you, see the quick comparison at Which Class is for Me: Online or In-Person?
+When deciding what would work best for you, see the quick comparison at Which Class is for You: Online or In-Person?
 Note that the North Dakota version does not meet Minnesota requirements.

 I've seen offerings for other online courses that claim they meet Minnesota Supreme Court requirements.
 Can I take one of those courses instead?